felipewil/generator-rn-toolbox/generators/advanced-base/README.md

 *Tired of the same empty initial app?
 Start with a real React Native Project*

-Use `yo rn-toolbox:advanced-base` to replace the base project
+Use `yo rn-toolbox-gv:advanced-base` to replace the base project

-This generator is an alternative to `yo rn-toolbox:base`.
+This generator is an alternative to `yo rn-toolbox-gv:base`.
 It add a basic navigation and some common component to start faster.

 **Features**
 - Centralized App.js